DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Algorithm
 An algorithm is a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

-#####Android
-An Open Source operating system for mobile phones and tablets, based on a Linux kernel and the Java programming language.
-Android is currently the most widely used operating system for  mobile devices.

 #####Amazon
 Online retailer of various goods, including print books and ebooks.
 Amazon also produces the Kindle and Kindle Fire e-reader devices.

-#####Application or app
-A software program for mobile or desktop operating systems.
-Mobile apps are often distributed through an app store (Google Play store, Apple App Store).

-#####App store
-An online store where mobile applications may be bought or obtained for free.
-Every major mobile operating system also has its own storefront for mobile apps - App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry App World.

-#####AZW (Acronym for Amazon Word)
-A file format used by the Amazon Kindle e-reader.

 #####Anchor
 An anchor is a specific location within a HTML web page that can be jumped to by clicking on a hyperlink.

+#####Android
+An Open Source operating system for mobile phones and tablets, based on a Linux kernel and the Java programming language.
+Android is currently the most widely used operating system for  mobile devices.

 #####Animated GIF (Graphics Interchange Format)
 A graphic file that consists of two or more images shown in a timed sequence to give the effect of motion.